CROOOME/bughit/README.md

 # bughit

-The purpose of this project is to expel the contribution chart.
+The purpose of this project is to add noise to the GitHub contribution chart.